-At the moment I’m… low-tariff, because I’m just starting (despite often doubling industry open-rates).
 Know any businesses who could benefit from having wonder and awe sent out to their database?
-You’ll allow me to continue claiming at parties much to my wife’s chagrin, that I am in fact, a writer.
+I often double industry open-rates and you’ll allow me to continue claiming at parties much to my wife’s chagrin, that I am in fact, a writer.

-If you could Facebook Like or Share, to help me become famous, that would be wonderful.
+If you could Like or Share would be wonderful.
 Twitter? https://twitter.com/writehandman99